JRMurr/JRMurr.github.io/data/blog/efficient-nix-derivations-with-file-sets.md

 Now this is about as good as you can get.
 The rust and c builds have no dependency on each other so you are free to modify the c without needing to rebuild the rust.

-If you only change the roc code, you won't need to do any build (other than linking but in this example that could also be pulled out..).
+If you only change the roc code, you won't need to do any build (other than linking but in this example that could also be pulled out....).

 ## Wrap up

-Huge shoutout to [Silvan Mosberger](https://github.com/infinisil) for bringing file sets to the main Nix library.
+Huge shoutout to [Silvan Mosberger](https://github.com/infinisil) from [Tweag](https://www.tweag.io/) for bringing file sets to the main Nix library.

-I hope this will help make it easy to make efficient derivations and `*2nix` builders like `roc2nix` be as efficient as if you rolled it yourself.
+He was sponsored through my current employer [Antithesis](https://antithesis.com/) to develop this feature!

+I hope filesets make more people take a stab at making their own `*2nix` builders, or just make their own builds more efficent.

 I had a lot of fun working on [roc2nix](https://github.com/JRMurr/roc2nix/), it was my first time making a "real" nix library and I learned a lot along the way (not just file sets).
 If you are interested in learning more about it check out the repo or let me know in the comments and I might make a separate blog diving into that (and hopefully some blogs on roc itself).